m6code/reactjs_tutorial_for_beginners_youtube/README.md

 	- To create a controlled component,
 		1. create a component state that will control the value of the imput element
 		2. then handle the onChange event

+## Components Lifecycle Methods
+- Life cycle methods available for a class component can be classified into four phases
+	1. Mounting : they are called when an instance of a component is being created and inserted into the DOM.
+The mounting phase has four methods

+			- constructor
+			- static getDerivedStateFromProps
+			- render and
+			- componentDidMount

+	2. Updating : called when a component is being re-rendered as a result of changes to either its props or state.
+During the updating state we have 5 methods

+		- static getDerivedStateFromProps
+		- shouldComponentUpdate
+		- render
+		- getSnapshotBeforeUpdate and
+		- componentDidUpdate

+	3. Unmounting : called when a component is being removed from the DOM.
+Unmount has just 1 method

+		- componentWillUnmount

+	4. Error Handling : called when there is an during rendering, in a lifecycle method or in the constructor of any child component.
+This has 2 methods

+		- static getDerivedStateFromError and
+		- componentDidCatch